stronk-dev/LivepeerEvents/README.md

 - `API_L2_HTTP` should be edited to the HTTP url of a L2 ethereum node
 - `API_L2_WS` should be edited to the WS url of an Arbitrum mainnet Alchemy node
 - `CONF_DEFAULT_ORCH` should be edited to the public address of your own Orchestrator.
 This is the default Orchestrator the backend will return
+- 'CONF_SIMPLE_MODE' if set to true, will disable live smart contract monitoring.
+Also disabled all MONGO related functionalities.
+Config flags 'API_L2_WS', 'MONGO_URI', 'MONGO_URI_DEV' and 'MONGO_URI_LOCAL' can be ignored if this flag is set to true.
+- 'CONF_TIMEOUT_CMC' time in milliseconds of how long coinmarketcap data is kept in the cache before a new request is made.
+Recommended is around 5-6 minutes in order to stay below the default daily soft cap
+- 'CONF_TIMEOUT_ALCHEMY' time in milliseconds of how long blockchain information, like gas prices, is being kept in the cache
+- 'CONF_TIMEOUT_LIVEPEER' time in milliseconds of how long livepeer data, like orchestrator and delegator information, is being kept in the cache

 ## Developing
 Open the directory of your backend and run